dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 `string`

-The API token to use to connect with TerminusCMS
+The API token to use to connect with TerminusDB

 ## getAPIUrl